Oxford Computer Training provides the only comprehensive training course for Azure AD Connect (now Microsoft Entra Connect).

 New run profiles step types – ignore them!

-During our training courses, we talk about the five run profile step types, and the five run profiles that are created (by default) for each connector (each AD forest, and Azure AD) – these are Export, Delta Synchronization, Full Import and Full Synchronization.
+During our training courses, we talk about the five-run profile step types, and the five-run profiles that are created (by default) for each connector (each AD forest, and Azure AD) – these are Export, Delta Synchronization, Full Import, and Full Synchronization.
 There are two new ones, which are there to support the new single object sync PowerShell Cmdlet (see below).
 You should ignore these!
-In any case, our recommendation is that you do not change run profiles, and that if you add any of your own (for example, for testing or troubleshooting purposes) you should delete them when you’ve finished using them.
+In any case, we recommend that you do not change run profiles and that if you add any of your own (for example, for testing or troubleshooting purposes) you should delete them when you’ve finished using them.

 New single object sync PowerShell Cmdlet – use with caution!

-Changes to the default rules in relation to groups and the 50,000 limit on group membership
+Changes to the default rules about groups and the 50,000 limit on group membership

 Also, the strategy used to handle the limit has changed.
 It is now simpler, but the behaviour of the rules has changed a little.

-Group write-back now applies to all Azure AD security groups, as well O365 groups, but in all cases only distribution groups are provisioned in AD (assuming Exchange is present).
-In version 220.127.116.11 a membership limit of 50,000 was included, but later dropped (presumably because Azure will not provide a group with a membership greater than 250,000 anyway).
+Group write-back now applies to all Azure AD security groups, as well as Microsoft 365 groups, but in all cases, only distribution groups are provisioned in AD (assuming Exchange is present).
+In version 184.108.40.206 a membership limit of 50,000 was included, but later dropped (presumably because Azure will not provide a group with a membership greater than 250,000 anyway).

 Exporting and importing configuration – some guidance